mc130c-att-com/ewebrtc-sdk/node-sample/README.md

 ### Authorize

-Endpoint for authorizing Mobile Number users using AT&T's OAuth.
+Endpoint for authorizing Mobile Number users using AT&T OAuth.

 ```